 Generally speaking, May to October is the best time to do the walk.
 That’s because of potential flooding.
 In the stretch leading to Oxford (if you’re walking in an easterly direction), the ground has the potential to be unpassable if there’s been any flooding.

 Even if the flooding was a while ago, the ground can be muddy, boggy, and unpleasant.
 If there’s not been much rain, you can walk this trail at any time of year, but winter and spring months offer little in the way of no-rain guarantees.
 The stretches beyond Oxford are typically passable at any time.
 Much of the section beyond Oxford is paved, making your walk very easy.

 Consider the weather a little before you embark.
 Do you prefer to walk in hot weather or cold?
 Do you like the glaring sun or shorter days?
 Crowds are another important consideration.
 On the more popular stretches, summer, spring, and autumn weekends can be very busy.
 And even more so on school holidays.
 If you’re keen to avoid crowds, plan accordingly.

-Yes.
-It’s very well-marked, so it’s almost impossible to get lost.
-If you’ve ever followed a trail, you’ll have absolutely no problems here.
-And even if you haven’t, you should be okay.
-Because the trail follows the course of a river for its vast majority, it’s not hard to see where you should be going.
+If you’ve ever followed a trail, you’ll have absolutely no problems here, as the route is very well marked.
+You will be okay as the trail follows the course of the River Thames for its vast majority.
+It’s not hard to see where you should be going.

-- Blue: suitable for walkers, horse riders, and cyclists
+- When on Blue, watch out for horse riders and cyclists

 For this walk, there’s no need for a compass.
 You might want to carry a map or a guidebook to spot the sights along the way, but there’s no real need for any tools when it comes to navigation.